-Dogs are said to be the most loyal companion a human can have in the form of an animal.
+Dogs are said to be the most loyal animals a human can have.

 They not only become your best friend but also dedicate their whole life to loving you unconditionally and wholeheartedly.